elmerworks21-lgtm/open-congress-data/README.md

 2. **Chambers** (Senate/House) belong to specific Congresses
 3. **Committees** belong to specific Congresses
 4. **People** are members of Chambers (not directly connected to Congress)
+5. **Documents** are filed in specific Congresses and authored by People

-This structure accurately represents the bicameral nature of the Philippine Congress, where individuals serve as members of either the Senate or the House of Representatives for specific Congress sessions.
+This structure accurately represents the bicameral nature of the Philippine Congress, where individuals serve as members of either the Senate or the House of Representatives for specific Congress sessions, and author legislative documents during their service.

 ### Person Membership Structure